hyperhello/JSON.cs/README.md

 value.IsNull    // bool
 ```

-The `.int` accessor converts a decimal value only when it has no fractional part.
+The `.Int` accessor converts a decimal value only when it has no fractional part.

 Object keys and array indexes return `JSON?`: